gogoneriel/nerite/README.md

 ## Collateral branch shutdown

-Under extreme conditions such as collateral price collapse or oracle failure, a collateral branch may be shut down in order to preserve wider system health and the stability of the BOLD token.
+Under extreme conditions such as collateral price collapse or oracle failure, a collateral branch may be shut down in order to preserve wider system health and the stability of the USDN token.

 A collateral branch is shut down when: